The Healthy Markets Leadership Team

 Dave Lauer is a technologist and trading expert who is routinely asked to provide views to regulators, members of Congress, and the press.
 Lauer has designed and built the infrastructure that underpins several modern electronic trading systems and previously worked as a quantitative analyst and trader on high-frequency trading desks.
 Lauer is Co-Founder & CTO of KOR Group LLC, where he specializes in market structure and technology.
 Lauer's current work focuses on scalable technology, predictive analytics, complex systems design and consultation for organizations working to better understand and navigate modern equity markets.
 Lauer sits on several for-profit and non-profit boards, including as Independent Director for Aequitas.

-Christopher Nagy, Board Member
+Christopher Nagy, Co-founder and Board Member

 Christopher Nagy is a 30-year veteran of Wall Street with deep trading and US market-structure expertise.
 Currently, Nagy serves as Co-Founder & CEO of KOR Group LLC, a market structure analytics and advisory firm.
 Nagy previously was a managing director of order routing and market-data strategy at TD Ameritrade where his responsibilities included developing and implementing best execution, routing technology and execution analytics, as well as developing routing and execution strategy.
 During his 12+ years with TD Ameritrade, Nagy also co-headed the firm’s government relations efforts.
 Prior to his time at TD Ameritrade, Nagy worked with US Bank, MJK and Shearson Lehman Brothers.
 Nagy has served on a multitude of industry committees and exchange boards, including the Philadelphia Stock Exchange Board as off-floor Vice Chairman, NYSE AMEX Options Exchange Board, Nasdaq Quality of Markets Committee, Security Traders Association Trading Issues Committee, Options Industry Council Roundtable, and former chair of the SIFMA Options Committee.
 Nagy has held FINRA Series, 4, 7, 24, 53,55, 63 Licenses, and is a graduate of the Securities Industry Institute Wharton Program.